Evacuees from besieged Mariupol describe horrors of Russian attacks

 Maryna Selkova, 41, said the house in which she was sheltering, near the theater and university in the city center, was already on the front line on Wednesday evening.
 She could see members of the Azov Battalion, a far-right militia force which has made up a large contingent of Ukrainian front-line forces of the city.

-“Our house was shaking,” she said, her 11-year-old son clinging to her around her neck.
+“Our house was shaking,” she said, her 11-year-old son clinging to her neck.

 They tried to leave several times, she said, but the fighting was too fierce.
 “It was so scary to come out, everything was exploding.
 We got back into the basement and tried again later.”